watsonwork/watsonwork-helloworld/README.md

 `Examples`, then navigate to the Apps tab for that space and add the `Sender` app to it.

-You're now ready to use the sample app to send a message to Watson Work.
+You're now ready to use the sample app to send a message to Watson Work!

 Back in the terminal window, do the following:
 ```sh